 If an ISP decides to engage in full conventional negotiations with FedEx, the ISP will need to decide whether to prepare and submit a Proposal or have FedEx Ground make the first Proposal.
 The Proposal is an initial offer on the key financial, non-financial, and elections of an ISP Agreement and any other terms an ISP candidate wishes to propose.
 The first offer submitted may or may not be the final offer, just as the first counter offer submitted may or may not be a final offer.

 Negotiations will end in one of two ways:

 - If an agreement is reached, the parties will execute an ISP Agreement provided all other conditions are met

-- If an agreement cannot be reached by the deadline or if the parties reach impasse, FedEx Ground may seek Proposals from multiple CSPs in addition to the CSP currently operating the proposed CSA.
-If the CSP currently operating the proposed CSA is not able to reach an agreement before its current Operating Agreement expiration date, the Operating Agreement will expire according to its terms.
+- If an agreement cannot be reached by the deadline or if the parties reach impasse, FedEx Ground may seek Proposals from multiple ISPs in addition to the ISP currently operating the proposed CSA.
+If the ISP currently operating the proposed CSA is not able to reach an agreement before its current Operating Agreement expiration date, the Operating Agreement will expire according to its terms.

 The negotiation process of an ISP Agreement can be difficult for contractors without previous contract negotiation experience.
 Our expert route consultants have years of experience dealing with FedEx ISP negotiations and can assist you with your negotiation process.
 Contact Us for more information.